mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

 : Specifies the image width of ListView layouts containing images

 {:id="ListView.ListData" .text .do} *ListData*
-: Specifies data to be displayed in the ListView rows as an ArrayList of JsonObjects.
+: Specifies data to be displayed in the ListView elements.
+This property sets the elements specified in [`ListViewLayout`](#ListView.ListViewLayout).
+For example, if the chosen layout is `Image,MainText` this property will allow any number of elements to be defined, each containing a filename for Image and a string for MainText.
  Designer only property.

 {:id="ListView.ListViewLayout" .number .do} *ListViewLayout* : Specifies type of layout for ListView row.
 Designer only property.

 {:id="ListView.Orientation" .number} *Orientation*
-: Specifies the style the button.
-This does not check that the argument is a legal value.
+: Specifies the layout's orientation.
+This may be: `Vertical`, which displays elements in rows one after the other; or `Horizontal`, which displays one element at a time and allows the user to swipe left or right to brows the elements.

 {:id="ListView.Selection" .text} *Selection*
 : Returns the text in the `ListView` at the position of [`SelectionIndex`](#ListView.SelectionIndex).